 - 1) Basic exclusion amount, or - 2) Deceased spouse's exclusion amount less the exclusion used by the estate of deceased spouse.
-Example: Husband dies in 2017 & makes taxable transfers of \$3 million & no taxable estate.
-At wife's subsequent death: her \$5.49 million exclusion (or larger) and his unused exclusion of \$2.49 million equals \$7.98 million exclusion available.
-4/15/2017 (c) William P. Streng
+Example: Husband dies in 2018 & makes transfers of \$3 million & no taxable estate.
+At wife's subsequent death: her \$11 million exclusion (or larger) and his unused exclusion of \$8 million equals approx. \$19 mil. exclusion available to spouse's estate. continued